How to Eat Healthy When You Travel

 In Medellin, our neighborhood of El Poblado did not have a produce market, so we would shop at the local grocery store chain called Carulla.
 We didn’t have any complaints about this, though, as the produce section was gigantic, and we always were able to pick the freshest fruits and vegetables in huge amounts.

-We stay hydrated daily during travel.
+Stay hydrated daily during travel